optimistiCli/brenum/README.md

   r - Show only currently running browser(s) p - Show browsers' path(s)
   u - Show browsers' path(s) as URL(s)
+  M - Do NOT check for multiple browsers
 ```
 ## Getting Handy With The Source
 ### Get jxapp